kfogel/mailaprop/README.md

 Overview
 --------

-This package provides popup-style email address completion when composing mail in Emacs.
+Mailaprop provides popup-style email address completion when composing mail in Emacs.
 Here's a [video of mailaprop in action](mailaprop-example-session.webm) (click through and then click "View Raw").